valpioner/interview-preparation/frameworks_libs/React/React-styling.md

 - rapid development
 - no style clashes since you don't define any CSS rules
 - highly configurable & extensible
-- for those who like this approach of combining unitily classes
+- for those who like this approach of combining utility classes

 ### Disadvantages👍